basilhendroff/truenas-iocage-wordpress/README.md

 ## Support and Discussion
 There are self-help resources for WordPress at https://wordpress.org/support/ and support for WordPress, it's themes and plugins in the WordPress support forums at https://wordpress.org/support/forums/.

 Questions or issues about this resource can be raised in [this forum thread]().
-Support is limited to getting WordPress up and running in a FreeNAS jail using the script.
+Support is limited to getting WordPress up and running in a FreeNAS jail using the script, including the post-installation tasks.

 ### Troubleshooting
 Having installation or post-installation issues?
 First things to check are `wordpress.log` and `wordpress-config`.
 You may be asked to provide these if requesting assistance in the discussion area.